The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 After lunch we went to "Observation Point", which is off the tip of Normandy Island for some muck diving.
 We were diving under where the boat had anchored.
 The sandy bottom sloped off to over 100 feet.
 There were all kinds of weird critters crawling around in the sand and debris.
 We found several good sized nudibranchs, lots of small shrimp dancing around the anemones, a strange yellow on yellow clownfish, golden ghostpipefish, red devil fish, both yellow and brown seahorses, peacock flounders, sea pens, bright red snake eel, blue spotted rays, hermit decorator crabs, cuttlefish, baby octopus, and some cup corals on the rocks near the grassy shore.
 We were lucky to do two dives here.
 The last dive was bordering between dusk and night and it was totally dark by the end of the dive, since we were down there for almost 90 minutes.

-When we got back to the boat Greg warned us that there were some BIG box jellyfish that were gathering around the lights on the other side of the boat and suggested we get some shots.
-I saw in National Geographic showing the effect of tentacle contact to human skin, as well as possible death, so I declined.
+The bad: When we got back to the boat Greg warned us that there were some BIG box jellyfish that were gathering around the lights on the other side of the boat and suggested we get some shots.
+I saw in National Geographic showing the effect of tentacle contact to human skin, as well as possible death, so I declined his offer.

 We got back just in time for dinner.
 At dinner one of the passengers commented that a local attempted to spear her from his canoe at the surface.
 She was at 70’ and videotaped a spear fall to the sandy bottom too close for comfort.
 Assuming he was aiming at her and not the fish her video lights were attracting, she came to the surface, foregoing the mandatory safety stop required by her computer.
 Unfortunately that locked her out for 24 hours.